-- Understanding major theories and empirical research that describe the cognitive, linguistic, motivational, and sociocultural foundations of reading and writing development, processes, and components, including word recognition, language comprehension, strategic knowledge, and reading-writing connections - Understanding the historically shared knowledge of the profession and changes over time in the perceptions of reading and writing development, processes, and components - Understanding the role of professional judgment and practical knowledge for improving all students' reading development and achievement - Using foundational knowledge to design or implement an integrated, comprehensive, and balanced curriculum - Using appropriate and varied instructional approaches, including those that develop word recognition, language comprehension, strategic knowledge, and reading-writing connections
+- Understanding major theories and empirical research that describe the cognitive, linguistic, motivational, and sociocultural foundations of reading and writing development, processes, and components, including word recognition, language comprehension, strategic knowledge, and reading-writing connections - Understanding the historically shared knowledge of the profession and changes over time in the perceptions of reading and writing development, processes, and components - Understanding the role of professional judgment and practical knowledge for improving all students' reading development and achievement - Using foundational knowledge to design or implement an integrated, comprehensive, and balanced curriculum - Using appropriate and varied instructional approaches, including those that develop word recognition, language comprehension, strategic knowledge, and reading-writing connections - Using a wide range of texts (e.g., narrative, expository, and poetry) from traditional print, digital, and online resources - Understanding types of assessments and their purposes, strengths, and limitations

-- Using a wide range of texts (e.g., narrative, expository, and poetry) from traditional print, digital, and online resources - Understanding types of assessments and their purposes, strengths, and limitations - Selecting, developing, administering, and interpreting assessments, both traditional print and electronic, for specific purposes - Using assessment information to plan and evaluate instruction - Communicating assessment results and implications to a variety of audiences - Recognizing, understanding, and valuing the forms of diversity that exist in society and their importance in learning to read and write - Using a literacy curriculum and engaging in instructional practices that positively impact students' knowledge, beliefs, and engagement with the feature of diversity - Developing and implementing strategies to advocate for equity - Designing the physical environment to optimize students' use of traditional print, digital, and online resources in reading and writing instruction - Designing a social environment that is low risk and includes choice, motivation, and scaffolded support to optimize students' opportunities for learning to read and write - Using routines to support reading and writing instruction (e.g., time allocation, transitions from one activity to another, discussions, and peer feedback) - Using a variety of classroom configurations (i.e., whole class, small group, and individual) to differentiate instruction - Demonstrating foundational knowledge of adult learning theories and related research about organizational change, professional development, and school culture - Displaying positive dispositions related to their own reading and writing and the teaching of reading and writing, and pursuing the development of individual professional knowledge and behaviors - Participating in, designing, facilitating, leading, and evaluating effective and differentiated professional development programs - Understanding and influencing local, state, or national policy decisions
+- Selecting, developing, administering, and interpreting assessments, both traditional print and electronic, for specific purposes - Using assessment information to plan and evaluate instruction - Communicating assessment results and implications to a variety of audiences - Recognizing, understanding, and valuing the forms of diversity that exist in society and their importance in learning to read and write - Using a literacy curriculum and engaging in instructional practices that positively impact students' knowledge, beliefs, and engagement with the feature of diversity - Developing and implementing strategies to advocate for equity - Designing the physical environment to optimize students' use of traditional print, digital, and online resources in reading and writing instruction - Designing a social environment that is low risk and includes choice, motivation, and scaffolded support to optimize students' opportunities for learning to read and write - Using routines to support reading and writing instruction (e.g., time allocation, transitions from one activity to another, discussions, and peer feedback) - Using a variety of classroom configurations (i.e., whole class, small group, and individual) to differentiate instruction - Demonstrating foundational knowledge of adult learning theories and related research about organizational change, professional development, and school culture - Displaying positive dispositions related to their own reading and writing and the teaching of reading and writing, and pursuing the development of individual professional knowledge and behaviors - Participating in, designing, facilitating, leading, and evaluating effective and differentiated professional development programs - Understanding and influencing local, state, or national policy decisions

-Candidate Learning Objective Content Activity - assignment designed to Address this objective Evaluation - evidence of Student achievement 1.
+Candidate Learning Content Activity - assignment designed to Evaluation - evidence of Objective Address this objective Student achievement 1.
 Understand the major theories, empirical research, and historical contexts of teaching reading and the language arts ED 600 Reading and Research in Education ED 605 Instructional Design ED 615 Advanced Educational Psychology ED 620 Advanced Studies & Research in Reading Instruction ED 630 Advanced Studies in Language Arts ED 651 Reading/Literacy Foundations ED 653 Reading/Literacy in the Content Areas ED 655 Seminar in Literature for Children & Young Adults ED 660 Internship in Literacy/Reading In ED 600 candidates write a research proposal on a topic relevant to reading and literacy.
 In other courses, candidates read and analyze journal articles, complete literature reviews, and participate in panel discussions.
 The research proposal is evaluated with a rubric that identifies the basic steps in planning and conducting research: rationale, problem statement, review of related literature, and research questions.
 Scoring guides for article analyses and literature reviews include correct APA style, accuracy of analysis, and use of standard academic English.
 Panel discussions are evaluated through rubrics focused on effective presentation, accuracy of content, and use of standard academic English.
-2. Use knowledge to design and implement an integrated, ED 605 Instructional Design ED 620 Advanced Studies & Research in Reading Create concept-based instructional designs, develop and implement interdisciplinary teaching units, The instructional design is evaluated through a rubric focused on the quality and